Takeru522/Takeru522/README.md

-## Hi there 👋
+# 👋 Welcome to my github page! <br />

-I am Python Developer with 5 years of experience I'll be delighted to create a Web product for you with Python, Django/Flask Rest Framework and any other Python-based technology on the backend.
+I am a diligent software engineer and avid open source developer with over 10 years of experience. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br /> Unfortunately, many of what I do is not sourced, but feel free to take a look at my public repository here.
 ----------------------------
 ### 🏆 GitHub Trophies